ignite/cli/docs/docs/network/03-validator.md

 - `Chain ID` represents the identifer of the chain network once it will be launched.
 It should be a unique identifier in practice but doesn't need to be unique on Ignite.
 - `Source` is the repository URL of the project.
 - `Phase` is the current phase of the chain launch.
 A chain can have 3 different phases:
-  - `coordinating` the chain is open to receive requests from validators
+  - `coordinating`: means the chain is open to receive requests from validators
-  - `launching`: the chain no longer receives requests but it hasn't been launched yet
+  - `launching`: means the chain no longer receives requests but it hasn't been launched yet
-  - `launched`: the chain network has been launched
+  - `launched`: means the chain network has been launched

 ---

 ## Request network participation

 When the chain is in the coordination phase, validators can request to be a genesis validator for the chain.
-Ignite CLI supports an automatic workflow that can setup a node for the validator and a workflow for advanced users with a specific setup for their validator.
+Ignite CLI supports an automatic workflow that can setup a node for the validator and a workflow for advanced users with a specific setup for their node.

 ### Simple Flow